 - Alcaraz, A.,Valderrama, C.,Cortina, J.,Akbarzadeh, A.,Farran, A. (2016).
 Enhancing the efficiency of solar pond heat extraction by using both lateral and bottom heat exchangers In: Solar Energy, 134, 82 - 94

-- Orr, B.,Akbarzadeh, A.,Lappas, P. (2015).
-Reducing automobile CO2 emissions with an exhaust heat recovery system utilising thermoelectric generators and heat pipes In: SAE Technical Papers, , 1 - 7
+- Orr, B.,Akbarzadeh, A.,Lappas, P. (2016).
+(In Press) An exhaust heat recovery system utilizing thermoelectric generators and heat pipes In: Applied Thermal Engineering, , 1 - 12

 - Dual Geothermal System for Fresh Water Production and Power Generation.
 Funded by: ARC Linkage Project 2009 Round 2 from (2009 to 2012)

 - Solar pond for greenhouse control.
 Funded by: AGO Renewable Energy Commercialisation Program from (2000 to 2001)

 - Development and Testing of Heat Pipe Turbine.
 Funded by: Fujikura Research Grant 2014 from (1995 to 2001)

 12 PhD Current Supervisions19 PhD Completions and 4 Masters by Research Completions